 Employers must also follow state law which in many cases is more stringent than federal law concerning employment regulations.
 The CDC lists many of the current state vaccination laws related to healthcare workers and educational requirements for students.

 Prepare for the COVID-19 Vaccine

 Until the EEOC publishes updates to its current guidance concerning mandatory vaccinations, there are steps you can take now to prepare for the arrival of a vaccine.

 - Initiate a public awareness campaign now to educate your workforce on the importance of getting vaccinated.

 - Reach out to your health insurance company to see if the vaccine will be covered by your plan.
 Inquire about plans for onsite vaccination clinics such as done for flu vaccinations.

 - If you decide to make COVID-19 vaccinations mandatory, ensure your decision is based on objective facts and your employees’ job descriptions.
 Draft a comprehensive policy clearly explaining how an employee can request an accommodation.
 Ensure management understands their responsibility to engage in an interactive dialogue with any employee requesting an accommodation.

 - Update job descriptions for positions requiring a vaccination due to essential functions that place the employee in direct, frequent contact with others.

-Smart HR is closely monitoring whether the EEOC publishes updated guidelines on how employers handle employment situations arising from the pandemic.
+Smart HR is closely monitoring whether the EEOC publishes updated guidelines on how employers handle employment situations arising from the pandemic, such as mandatory covid vaccination policy.
 Whether or not that happens, you should prepare for how the availability of a vaccine will impact your workplace.
 Don’t get caught off guard.
 Call Smart HR today.